 Birth Certificate in Kenya Application Requirements

-If you are a new parent i.e you are registering for your newborn baby who is less than 6 months old.
+If you are a new parent, i.e., you are registering for your newborn baby who is less than six months old.
 This is the best time because it is much easier to go through the process.
-This is a very vital step in a child’s life because it marks the first step of being recognized officially by the state as a citizen of this country.
+This is a very vital step in a child’s life because it marks the first step of being recognised officially by the state as a citizen of this country.

 Requirements to apply for a birth certificate in Kenya:

 - A copy of the baby’s father ID